shevious/edx-documentation/en_us/xblock/source/concepts/fields.rst

 * **One user**: the field data is specific to a single user.
 For example, the answer to a problem is specific to the user who submitted it.

 * **All users**: the field data is common for all users.
-For example, the total number of students who answer a question is the same for all users.
+Learner activity can change the field value, and all learners see the same value.
+For example, the total number of learners who answer a question is the same for all users.

   .. note:: Field data related to all users is not the same as aggregate or
     query data.
 The same value is shared for all users, and you cannot